-INFIRMARIES.-Through a generous gift of her mother, Mrs. Martha J. Woodward, and her aunt, Mrs. Theodore F. Englar, as a memorial to Mrs. Lillian Woodward Price, of the class of 1894, the fourth floor of McDaniel Hall has been fitted out as an infirmary for women.
+INFIRMARIES.-Through a generous gift of Mrs. Martha J. Woodward and Mrs. Theodore F. Englar, as a memorial to their daughter and niece, Mrs. Lillian Woodward Price, of the class of 1894, the fourth floor of McDaniel Hall has been fitted out as an infirmary for women.
 The equipment is up-to-date and complete.